miekg/skydns2/README.md

 SkyDNS2:

 * Does away with Raft and uses etcd (which uses raft).
-* Makes is possible to query arbitrary domain names.
+* Makes it possible to query arbitrary domain names.
 * Is a thin layer above etcd, that translates etcd keys and values to the DNS.
 * Does DNSSEC with NSEC3 instead of NSEC.